revaturelabs/interviewquestions/Python/Python-Classes and Objects/Classes and Objects.md

 </details>

 ---
-3. What do u mean class and object in python?
+3. What do u mean by class and object in python?
 <details><summary> <b>Show Answer</b> </summary>

 > A class, in python, is a user defined datatype and also a blueprint of an object.
 Class provides a way of binding data and member functions together.
 An object is an instance of a class and a real world entity.
 For example, A gender can be considered as a class and male and female as an object of that class.